 It is no secret that we modify our repertoire of communication depending on who we speak to.
 After all, we would communicate entirely differently with a stranger, a boss, a partner, and a subordinate.
 Developing the skills to adapt one’s communication skills in a very nuanced way is a key facet of effective verbal communication.
 In meetings, this should include the ability to open meetings informally, connecting with participants on a human level, and checking in with how people feel.
 However, throughout the course of a meeting, this could also involve adapting your choice of words to reflect the severity of a situation, such as a crisis.
 Being able to adapt your verbal communication throughout the course of a meeting is fundamental to effectively engage participants and keep the meeting on track.

 Meeting participants are humans first, and leaders do well to remember this.
 Each person sat around the table or dialled into a call is facing any number of situations that it is impossible to have full awareness of, let alone fully understand.
 Therefore, as a leader, it is important to approach all participants with empathy.
 For some, this will come naturally, and for others it needs to be coached.
 According to recent research, “it is possible to increase cognitive, emotional and behavioural empathy through formal training.”
 Therefore, if this is something that you struggle with as a leader, it is worth exploring structured opportunities to learn this skill.

 For many, the impulse to think before we speak is somewhat second-nature.
-However, in order to engage in effective verbal communication in meetings it is important to be thoughtful.
+However, in order to engage in effective verbal communication in meetings it is important to be thoughtful and train your emotional intelligence.
 The steps for doing this are very simple: